Developer Docs

 This step-by-step guide is designed to help you navigate the GPU rental process, from accessing the marketplace to deploying your virtual machine.
 Whether you're training AI models, running simulations, or simply exploring GPU.net for the first time, this walk through will ensure a smooth on boarding experience.

-Open your web browser and search for "GPU.net" or directly go to .
+Open your web browser and search for "GPU.net" or directly go to GPU.net.

 Once the homepage loads, look for the "On Demand GPU" option.